RollingWithAdvantage/ATXH4C2016_Prototype/README.md

 Rolling with advantage hack 4 change website prototype

 #technology stack
-leading choices at the moment are likey...
+leading choices at the moment are likey...:

-MEAN (Mongo, Express, Angular and Node) or
+MEAN (Mongo, Express, Angular and Node):
+or:
-MERN (Mongo, Express, React and node)
+MERN (Mongo, Express, React and node):

 tool options (use whatever tool you want, but these are good ones if you don't have one you like already): git tool: soucetree https://www.sourcetreeapp.com/